 - Auckland Museum: This is the perfect place for an early lesson in things Maori.
 The recently revamped museum has the largest collection of Maori artifacts in the world.
 Large war canoes, meetinghouses, greenstone weapons, and feather cloaks are here.
 On top of that, the Manaia Maori Performance Group puts on a stunning show three times a day.
 See p.
-129. - Te Puia's Whakarewarewa Thermal Reserve and New Zealand Maori Arts & Crafts Institute: Maori guides will lead you through the thermal reserve, explaining the significance of the area to the Maori people.
+140. - Te Puia's Whakarewarewa Thermal Reserve and New Zealand Maori Arts & Crafts Institute: Maori guides will lead you through the thermal reserve, explaining the significance of the area to the Maori people.
 There's also a live song-and-dance performance, a tour of a replica Maori village, and the chance to watch working weavers and carvers in the Arts & Crafts Institute, which was set up in 1963 to foster traditional craft skills.
 See p.
-208. - Tamaki Maori Village: This re-created ancient Maori village was the New Zealand Tourism Awards Supreme winner in 1998.
-It presents Maori life as it used to be pre-European settlement.
+221. - Tamaki Maori Village: This re-created ancient Maori village presents Maori life as it used to be pre-European settlement.
 You'll tour the village with a Maori elder, learn the ancient myths, watch a traditional performance, and eat from a traditional hangi.
-See "Rotorua" in chapter 8.
+See "Rotorua" in chapter 9.